Integration of Health Information Technology and Promotion of Personhood in Family-Centered Dementia Care

 Detailed Description

-The target enrollment for the clinical trial is 120 triads of health care providers, caregivers, and people with dementia (PWD), where 120 unique dyads of caregivers/PWD will participate and healthcare providers will participate in multiple triads.
-The team plans to enroll 60 triads at each of the two participating clinical sites.
-Participants will be randomly assigned to either the full intervention or a minimal intervention for a period of 12 months, where they will be asked to communicate clinical and other relevant information with one another as part of regular caregiving and clinical care activities.
+The target enrollment for the clinical trial is 58 dyads of caregivers and people with dementia (PWD), where 58 unique dyads of caregivers/PWD will participate.
+The team plans to enroll a total of 58 dyads across two participating clinical sites.
+Participants will be randomly assigned to either the full intervention or a control condition for a period of 6 months, where they will be asked to communicate clinical and other relevant information with one another as part of regular caregiving and clinical care activities.
 Several psychosocial outcome variables for providers, caregivers, and PWD will be assessed.
-We will compare outcomes based on group assignment and different amounts and patterns of use of CH (e.g., minimal/non-users versus frequent users).
+We will compare outcomes based on group assignment and different amounts and patterns of use of the MyPATI (e.g., minimal/non-users versus frequent users).
 The primary outcome variables are quality of life for caregivers and PWD.
+The research team will recruit an estimated 15 healthcare providers across both sites at the end of study to assess their experience with My PATI using open and closed ended queries.

 Study Type